 Any consequential impacts on the applicant’s Capacity Reservation Charges; and

-The impact on HS1 Ltd’s IRC revenues for any existing or planned rail services, including any discounts that might apply to those existing services.
+The impact on LSPH IRC revenues for any existing or planned rail services, including any discounts that might apply to those existing services.

-3.27 In considering the final point above, HS1 Ltd may take into account any market information provided by other TOCs currently operating services on HS1 or by TOCs planning to operate such services in future.
+3.27 In considering the final point above, LSPH may take into account any market information provided by other TOCs currently operating services on HS1 or by TOCs planning to operate such services in future.

-3.28 It may also be necessary to consider any knock-on impacts on HS1 Ltd’s revenues from OMRC payments or the performance regime, as these may change when new services are introduced.
+3.28 It may also be necessary to consider any knock-on impacts on LSPH revenues from OMRC payments or the performance regime, as these may change when new services are introduced.
 This is particularly the case if the introduction of a new service results in a change in total train movements of more than 4%, as this would result in recalibration of both OMRC and the performance regime.

-3.29 If it is not in HS1 Ltd’s commercial interests to offer discounts for a specific service, then a discount scheme will not be established.
+3.29 If it is not in LSPH commercial interests to offer discounts for a specific service, then a discount scheme will not be established.
 This does not override the obligation to provide similar discounts for similar services (Test 1).

 Test 7: Are there any adverse competition impacts?